 There is allowed as a credit against the tax imposed by this Division an amount equal to six percent (6%) of the amount of dividends received by the taxpayer during the taxable year from stock issued by a qualified corporation, up to a maximum credit of three hundred dollars (\$300.00) per taxpayer for the taxable year.
-A corporation is a qualified corporation if fifty percent (50%) or more of the dividends from stock issued by the corporation would be deductible by a corporate shareholder for the taxable year under the provisions of G.S.
-105-130.7(1), (2), (3), or (3a), except that no credit shall be allowed for dividends issued with respect to a taxable period during which the corporation is an S Corporation subject to the provisions of Division I-S of this Article.
+A corporation is a qualified corporation if the proportion of its entire net income or loss allocable to this State for the taxable year under G.S.
+105-130.4 exceeds fifty percent (50%), except that no credit shall be allowed for dividends issued with respect to a taxable period during which the corporation is an S Corporation subject to the provisions of Division I-S of this Article.
 This credit may not exceed the amount of tax imposed by this Division for the taxable year reduced by the sum of all credits allowed under this Division, except payments of tax made by or on behalf of the taxpayer."